Table of Contents

 What are the thresholds for publishing bid opportunities on the Tenders minisite?

 The Government of Canada is a signatory to various trade agreements, and these have an impact on procurement activities.
-Bid opportunities above the dollar thresholds of the trade agreements are published on the Tenders minisite.
+Bid opportunities that are subject to any of Canada’s trade agreements are published on the Tenders minisite.
+Bid opportunities may be subject to a trade agreement if their estimated value is equal to or above the dollar thresholds of the trade agreement.

-The table below summarizes the thresholds in the three leading trade agreements.
+The table below summarizes the thresholds of three notable trade agreements.
 Please note that these thresholds are periodically revised and are subject to change.

 Where can I find other bid opportunities?